 Nissiros is an island of volcanic origin close to Kos.
 It is very nice as a walking and sightseeing destination, and offers the peace and quiet that some other nearby islands lack.
-Despite my dire prophecies that the island would become totally ruined by the day trade of shipping “volcano spotters” in from Kos, the island has now “grown up” tourist wise and is extremely pleasant to visit.
+Despite my earlier dire prophecies that the island would become ruined by the day trade of shipping “volcano spotters” in from Kos, the island has “grown up” tourist wise and is extremely pleasant to visit.

 The food is generally very good, great in fact.
 Also be sure to check out the local nonalcoholic almond based drink Soumada.
 But perhaps even better is the cinnamon flavoured Kanelada.